akheron/jansson/doc/apiref.rst

 While a JSON value is unpacked, the type specified in the format string is checked to match that of the JSON value.
 This is the validation part of the process.
-By default, the unpacking functions also check that all items of arrays and objects are unpacked.
-This check be disabled with the format character ``*`` or by using the flag ``JSON_UNPACK_ONLY``.
+In addition to this, the unpacking functions can also check that all items of arrays and objects are unpacked.
+This check be enabled with the format character ``!`` or by using the flag ``JSON_STRICT``.
+See below for details.

 Here's the full list of format characters.
 The type in parentheses denotes the JSON type, and the type in brackets (if any) denotes the C